sblab-bioinformatics/bayesDiffMethyl/20160807_method/README.md

 differential methylation which uses the global distribution of methylation as prior distribution.
-By updating this prior with the observed methylated and unmethylated counts, we obtain at each position in each sample a posterior distribution that can be used to obtain credible intervals for methylation and as input for differential methylation.
-We apply our approach to real and simulated genomic data and show that the Bayesian approach achieves better performance over a Fisher test.
+By updating this prior with the observed methylated and unmethylated counts, we obtain at each position in each sample a posterior distribution that can be used to obtain credible intervals for methylation and serves as input for differential methylation.
+We apply our approach to real and simulated genomic data and show that our method achieves better performance over a Fisher test.

 Introduction